RBusarow/Dispatch/README.md

   // This can be used at the same time as :dispatch-core-test-junit5 testImplementation "com.rickbusarow.dispatch:dispatch-core-test-junit4:1.0.0-beta03"

-  // CoroutineTest, TestCoroutineExtension, and :core-test
+  // CoroutineTest, CoroutineTestExtension, and :core-test
   // This provides :dispatch-core-test via "api", so you don't need to declare both
   // This can be used at the same time as :dispatch-core-test-junit4 testImplementation "com.rickbusarow.dispatch:dispatch-core-test-junit4:1.0.0-beta03"